-Looking for a detailed walkthrough before diving into Dynamic Lighting?
-Below we have a step-by-step look at both phases of setting up Dynamic Lighting: Building Your Map, and Readying Your Tokens.
+Are you looking for a detailed explanation before using our Dynamic Lighting feature?
+We provide a step-by-step guide for setting up the Dynamic Lighting feature, covering both phases: Building Your Map, and Readying Your Tokens.

 Building Your Map